 American Adoptions is a national adoption agency that has completed thousands of adoptions across all 50 states.
 We understand how cost of living can affect the overall cost of an adoption, and we base estimates on the highest cost scenarios.
 In reality, most adoption situations fall below these scenarios, which means our hopeful adoptive families are over-prepared and can stay under their adoption budget.

 American Adoptions is fully transparent with our average costs of adopting.
 We don’t hide any of our fees because we want to make sure that you make the best decision for your family and you can be confident adoption is financially possible for you.

-If you are ready to learn more about adopting with American Adoptions or our adoption costs, please call 1-800-ADOPTION to speak with an adoption specialist, or request more free adoption information.
+If you are ready to learn more about adopting with American Adoptions or our adoption costs, request more free adoption information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.